-USDA Home Loans have no downpayment requirement.
+USDA Home Loans have no down payment requirement.
 You can finance over 100% of the property value with a USDA loan (They let you finance the USDA PMI premium).

 How are Student Loans Treated when Qualifying for a USDA Loan?

 Student loans come in two classes: deferred and not deferred.
-And one thing to keep in mind when looking at the USDA Loan Program is that it does treat student loans differently than the other loan programs available.
-USDA Loan Underwriters count a payment – even if it’s deferred.
+And one thing to keep in mind when looking at the USDA Home Loan Program is that it does treat student loans differently than the other home loan programs available.
+USDA Home Loan Underwriters count a payment – even if it’s deferred.
 If it’s deferred as an income base loan (meaning the payment on your student loan changes annually) they count $100.

-Can I finance the USDA PMI into my mortgage?
+Can I finance the Upfront USDA PMI into my mortgage?

 How much are the closing costs for a USDA mortgage?

 Closing costs vary by Investor (or Bank we sell your loan to) and location.
-In general, we are seeing more NC Home Buyers who are getting the Seller to pay the Closing Costs (we can help you structure that).
+In general, we are seeing more NC Home Buyers who are asking the Seller to pay the Closing Costs (we can help you structure that).

 Can the seller pay my closing costs on a USDA Loan?